roberttkahelin8/thingmajigs/wip_features.md

 A list of new features that are WIP and will be released in a future update (usually the next after the current public release, excluding public betas and alphas):
 (These Features are usually made with 'parity' in mind so the experience is mostly the same):

-1.7.4 Update (some features were requested):
-* Redo Asphalt Block Features
-* More Asphalt slabs that are painted

 Future update:
 ?